gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

     ...
 }
 ```
-This begs the question:  when exactly will thie rule be called?
+This begs the question:  when exactly will this rule be called?
 Does the where clause impact just the incubator update event or also the sensor update event?
 The intent is that this rule never fires if the incubator is off.
-It is not obvious to me that the above suggests that?
-Therefore, I believe we need a "rule-wide" `where` construct.
+It is not obvious to me that the above suggests that.
+Therefore, I believe we need a "rule-wide" `where` construct that is not qualified by a table.
 This would look something like:
 ```
 incubator.on_update(max_value, min_value)
 sensor.on_update(value)